MicrosoftDocs/SupportArticles-docs/Outlook/Client/connectivity/outlook-2010-connection-delay-failure.md

 ## More information

-For more information about how to grant and remove full access permissions, see [How to remove automapping for a shared mailbox in Office 365](/outlook/troubleshoot/domain-management/remove-automapping-for-shared-mailbox).
+For more information about how to grant and remove full access permissions, see [How to remove automapping for a shared mailbox in Microsoft 365](/outlook/troubleshoot/domain-management/remove-automapping-for-shared-mailbox).

 Microsoft has confirmed that this is a problem in the Microsoft products that are listed in the **Applies to**.